 matter what we think or say or that government is the problem or that voting doesn't matter or that there's

-not enough money or that "it's not my responsibility" -- the need to infuse higher consciousness into the
+not enough money or that it's not our responsibility -- the need to infuse higher consciousness into the

 equation is self-evident.

 Because beliefs like these insure that we will be forever stuck and in our own way.
 (And, for the record, who does the work when society itself is the client?
-Um, The Consciousness Company.)
+That would be The Consciousness Company.)

 and the like, working on issues from world hunger to environmental